 - a.
 The Administrative Minor Conditional Use Permit shall contain a condition requiring that the applicant submit a signed contract between the applicant and the other property owner(s) providing the off-street parking spaces subject to the long-term shared parking arrangement. - b.
 The contract shall be subject to the approval of the Zoning Administrator. - c.
-The contract shall also be subject to approval by the City Attorney, as to form. - 4.
+The contract shall also be subject to reviewapproval by the City Attorney, as to formand content. - 4.
 Parking study.
 The Zoning Administrator may require the applicant to submit a parking study, prepared by a person/firm experienced in preparing parking plans, to assist the Zoning Administrator in determining the appropriate shared parking reduction.
 The parking analysis must include a peer-reviewed methodology developed by a professional planning association, such as the Urban Land Institute, National Parking Association, and/or the International Council of Shopping Centers. - 5.
+Urban Land Institute methodology.
+The Zoning Administrator may utilize the Urban Land Institute's (ULI) Shared Parking methodology as a guide in reviewing the shared parking proposal submitted by the applicant, and in approving the required Minor Conditional Use Permit. - 56.
 Location of shared parking spaces.
-Shared parking spaces shall only be located in a zoning district in which the uses that are the subject of the Administrative Minor Conditional Use Permit application are an allowed use. - Shared loading spaces.
+Shared parking spaces shall only be located in a zoning district in which the uses that are the subject of the Administrative Minor Conditional Use Permit application are an allowed use.

+- 67. Shared loading spaces.
 Loading spaces may also be shared in compliance with this Section.
 However, the loading spaces shall only be shared if located on an adjoining lot. - B. Findings.
-In addition to the Administrative Minor Conditional Use Permit findings identified in Section 17.61.050, the following findings shall be made: - The spaces to be provided would be available as long as the uses requiring the spaces lawfully exist; and

-2. The quality and efficiency of the parking or loading utilization would equal or exceed the level that is otherwise required.
+In addition to the Administrative Minor Conditional Use Permit findings identified in Section 17.61.050, the following findings shall be made: - 1.
+The spaces to be provided would be available as long as the uses requiring the spaces lawfully exist; and - 2.
+The quality and efficiency of the parking or loading utilization would equal or exceed the level that is otherwise required.